gcallah/SoftwareEngineering/md/chap1.md

 * **Software evolution**
   * The stage where software is maintained in order to meet future changes in its requirements and specification

-During the softare process, there are four issues taht may affect what type of software you produce (textbook pg.
+During the softare process, there are four issues that may affect what type of software you produce (textbook pg.
 24):

 * **Heterogeniety**
+  * Can the software run as a Windows app, a Web app, and a phone app?
 * **Business and social change**
 * **Security and trust**
 * **Scale**